laurenclayberg/MealPlanner/README.md

 # MealPlanner
-Meal planner

-TODO - instructions on how to run the project
+todo how the different subprojects work